TaherTravadi/tours-and-travels-management-system/README.md

 # tours-and-travels-management-system
-i have created this system in PHP , CSS , JS , HTML .
+i have created this tour and travel management system in PHP, HTML, CSS ,JS.